Becoming a Member:

 Please consider joining St. Vincent de Paul.
 Our local neighborhood parish based groups called conferences and our volunteer thrift store are always in need of new members and volunteers.
 New members and volunteers are instrumental in bringing fresh ideas and perspectives on how we can best help our friends and neighbors in need.

 If you would like to volunteer your time to help support our store operations please call 772-344-1341.
 A rewarding work experience where you will make new friendships is awaiting your call.

-Our thrift store has a current need for sales personnel, sorting room assistants, cashiers, and drivers.
-Our thrift store is located at 697 SW Biltmore Street in Port Saint Lucie, Fl.
+The thrift store is currently recruiting volunteers for sorting goods, cashier service, truck pick up and delivery.
+The thrift store is located at 697 SW Biltmore Street in Port Saint Lucie, Fl.
 34983.